williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 <span class="api-uri-template api-uri-post"><span class="api-label">POST</span> /apps/*:aid*/users</span>

 Assigns an user to an application with [credentials](#application-user-credentials-object) and an app-specific [profile](#application-user-profile-object).
-Profile mappings defined for the application are first applied before applying any profile attributes specified in the request.
+Profile mappings defined for the application are first applied before applying any profile properties specified in the request.

 ##### Request Parameters
 {:.api .api-request .api-request-params}